KlauShip/EE314-Term-Project/README.md

 # EE314-Term-Project

-<h1 align="center">Hi 👋, We are KlauShip</h1>
+<h1 align="center">Hi 👋, We are KlausShip</h1>

 ## Who Are We?
-KlauShip is a EE314 group (2024 spring semester) that came together for the term project.
+KlausShip is a EE314 group (2024 spring semester) that came together for the term project.

 ## Project Definition
 This project involves implementing a classic Space Invaders-inspired game using FPGA boards.
 The game features an engaging gameplay environment where players control a central spaceship to defend against incoming enemies.
 The primary screen is constructed using the VGA interface with a resolution of 640 x 480.